-MASTER OF SCIENCE IN MANAGEMENT (MSM) - ONLINE
+MASTER OF SCIENCE IN MANAGEMENT (MSM) - (No longer Enrolling students for Fall 2021)

 MSM Program Goals: The primary goal of the Master of Science in Management (MSM) Program is to provide early and mid-career professionals with enhanced skills and abilities to prepare them for the social and ethical responsibility their futures hold.
 The program maintains the strong Brescia commitment to teaching and the creation of a highly participative and dynamic environment between faculty and students.
 To achieve this primary goal, the program seeks to develop the following key characteristics in its students: